Georgia Distracted Driving Laws

 - Georgia Code Title 40 – Motor Vehicles and Traffic, Chapter 6 – Uniform Rules of the Road, Article 11 – Miscellaneous Provisions, § 40-6-241.2.
 Writing, sending, or reading text based communication

-Calling or texting while driving has been proven multiple times to be very unsafe.
+Calling or texting while driving has been proven countless times to be very unsafe.
 Georgia laws are very specific and do not permit drivers using any electronic devices without a hands-free mode.